What Is TESOL? Which Certificate Is Better – TEFL or TESOL?By Jennifer Collis

 Despite this common usage, however, there are actually differences in the meaning of these two terms.
 In this article, we’ll break down each acronym to explain those differences.
-We’ll also talk about TESOL requirements and other details of getting certified, such as cost, how long courses take, and whether TESOL certification expires.
+We’ll also talk about TESOL requirements and other details of getting certified, such as choosing the right course, the cost to get certified, how long courses take, and whether TESOL certification expires.

 Is TEFL the same as TESOL?